linz/topo-workflows/workflows/stac/README.md

 | -------------- | ---- | ------------------------------------------------------------ | ------------------------------------ |
 | stac-file-path | str  | s3://linz-imagery-staging/test/stac-validate/collection.json | The URIs (paths) to the STAC file(s) |

 The STAC Validate workflow has one input parameter `stac-file-path`, the full AWS S3 file path(s) to be validated.
 Separate multiple files with a space.
-Access permissions are controlled by the [Bucket Sharing Config](https://github.com/linz/topo-aws-infrastructure/blob/master/src/stacks/bucket.sharing.ts).
+Access permissions are controlled by the [Bucket Sharing Config](https://github.com/linz/topo-aws-infrastructure/blob/master/src/stacks/bucket.sharing.ts) which gives Argo Workflows access to the S3 buckets we use.

 The flag `--recursive` is specified inside the STAC Validate WorkflowTemplate, so any linked files will also be validated.
-If you enter the path to a STAC Collection, e.g. `s3://linz-imagery-staging/test/stac-validate/collection.json` then linked STAC items will also be validated.
+If the path is a STAC Collection, e.g. `s3://linz-imagery-staging/test/stac-validate/collection.json` then linked STAC items will also be validated.

 ## Workflow Outputs